CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can define all of your device data in a CSV (.csv) or Excel (.xls, .xlsx) file.
 The |library| ``create testbed`` command automatically converts the input and creates an equivalent YAML file.

-The following example shows an Excel file with the required columns. :question:`This example will change to hostname - just need some example hostnames here.`
+The following example shows an Excel file with the required columns.

 .. image:: geniecreate_example_excel.png